seedcommons/madeline/documentation/accounting/MANUAL_TESTING.md

   1. Interest Income Account: Interest Income
 1. Click `Save`.
 A successfully updated flash message will appear.

-### Features
+## Features

-4. Loan Transactions
+### Loan Transactions
-    1. Click 'Loans' from nav menu and choose a loan with no transactions from the table.
+  1. Inside Madeline, click `Loans` from the main menu and choose a loan with no transactions from the table.
+    1. Inside a loan, a loan with no transactions will not show a list of transactions in the `Transactions` tab.
+  1. Click on the loan you want to open.
+The loan's `Details` tab is initially shown.
-    2. Note the number in the Rate field.
+  1. Note the number in the `Rate` field in the loan's `Details`.
-    2. Click 'Transactions' tab. ("No records" message)
+  2. Click the `Transactions` tab.

+#### Add Disbursement
-    3. Click 'Add Transaction'
+  1. Click 'Add Transaction'
     1. Type: Disbursement
-        2. Date: Today (default)
+    1. Date: Today (default)
-        3. Bank Acct: Any
+    1. Bank Acct: Any
-        4. Amount: 100
+    1. Amount: 100
-        5. Description: Default is fine
+    1. Description: Default is fine
-        6. Memo: Random text
+    1. Memo: Random text
+    1. Click 'Add'
-        7. Click 'Add' (Txn shows in table, Flash message: successfully created)
+  1. The newly created transaction shows up in table.
+Flash message: successfully created.

+#### Add Repayment
-    4. Click 'Add Transaction'
+  1. Click 'Add Transaction'
     1. Type: Repayment
-        2. Date: One year from now
+    1. Date: One year from now
-        3. Bank Acct: Any
+    1. Bank Acct: Any
-        4. Amount: 50
+    1. Amount: 50
+    1. Click 'Add'
-        5. Click 'Add' (Txn shows in table, int txn also shows on same day before repayment, appropriate value)
+  1. Txn shows in table, int txn also shows on same day before repayment, appropriate value

+#### int/prin ∆s and totals in table
     6. View values for int/prin ∆s and totals in table (Should be all present and reasonable)
     5. Go to QB > Gear Icon > All Lists > Classes
         1. Find loan ID and click 'Run Report'
         2. Ignore Balance column